KEEPING KIDS OFF THE STREET AND INTO THE MUSIC SINCE 1991.

 NAMM reports music provides teens with the freedom to be themselves, to help cope with difficult situations, and feel a sense of belonging.

 As adolescents feel more comfortable with a place where they fit in, their self-esteem and self-worth grows.

-For 27 years, The Warehouse has been that place.
+For 29 years, The Warehouse has served the Coulee Region as that place.

 The Mission of Warehouse Alliance 501(c)(3) is to "support and promote the growth of the music and arts community of the Greater Coulee Region through events, shows, workshops and classes, volunteerism, and immersive learning opportunities."

-Most import on the agenda is knocking down some of the existing debt, and being able to pay ongoing operational expenses.
-The Warehouse is an 8400 sq ft facility, and it is not inexpensive to maintain.
+The Warehouse is an 6400 sq ft facility, and it is not inexpensive to maintain.